Joel King: Odense Boldklub

-Loan to Sydney FC
+Return to Sydney FC

 In February 2023, King was loaned back to former club Sydney FC until the end of the 2022–23 A-League Men season.
+King made 13 appearances in his loan spell, including starts in an Elimination Final against derby rivals Western Sydney Wanderers and in both leagues of the Semi Final tie against Melbourne City.

+In June 2023, King re-signed with Sydney FC on a permanent basis, signing a three-year deal with the club.

 International career

 Australian under-23s

 King was called up to the Australian under-23 squad for the delayed 2020 Tokyo Olympics by manager Graham Arnold.
 He made his debut in a friendly warm up game for the Olympics against New Zealand in a 0–2 loss.

 King provided an assist for Australia's first goal of the tournament, scored by Lachlan Wales against Argentina in which Australia ran out 2-0 winners.

+Australia

+King was called up to the Socceroos squad by manager Graham Arnold for their 2022 FIFA World Cup qualification match against Vietnam as regular left back Aziz Behich was unable to take part.
+King started the match and put in a good performance with Australia winning 4-0.